wwang/DraMon/README.md

 DraMon
 ======

-Implementation of DraMon memory model
+Implementation of DraMon memory model, which appears on HPCA 2012 with title "DraMon: Predicting Memory Bandwidth Usage of Multi-threaded Programs with High Accuracy and Low Overhead"